Generic Name: mebendazole

 Mechanism of Action

-Mebendazole, a benzimidazole, is an anthelmintic [see Microbiology (12.4)].
+Mebendazole, a benzimidazole, is an anthelmintic drug [see Microbiology (12.4)].

 The plasma protein binding of mebendazole is 90 to 95%.
 The volume of distribution is 1 to 2 L/kg, indicating that absorbed mebendazole penetrates areas outside the vascular space.

 Orally administered mebendazole is extensively metabolized primarily by the liver.
 Plasma concentrations of its major metabolites (hydrolyzed and reduced forms of mebendazole) are higher than those of mebendazole.
-Impaired hepatic function, impaired metabolism, or impaired biliary elimination may lead to higher plasma levels of mebendazole.
+All metabolites are devoid of anthelmintic activity.
+Impaired hepatic function, impaired metabolism, or impaired biliary elimination may lead to higher plasma concentrations of mebendazole.

 Mebendazole, the conjugated forms of mebendazole, and its metabolites likely undergo some degree of enterohepatic recirculation.
 The apparent elimination half-life after an oral dose ranges from 3 to 6 hours in most patients.
 Less than 2% of orally administered mebendazole is excreted in urine and the remainder in the feces as unchanged drug or its metabolites.